Bears-R-Us/arkouda-njit/README.md

 ./arkouda_server # - nl X
 ```

-This should output something that looks like below.
+The output should be something that looks like below.
 ```bash
 ********************************************************************************************************
 ********************************************************************************************************